Kathryn Bigelow: Artistry

 The commercial failure of Strange Days was followed by a stream of commercial and critical flops for Bigelow.
 Her films The Weight of Water and K-19: The Widowmaker received negative reviews from critics and little attention from the general public.
 With her independently produced film The Hurt Locker she made a commercial and critical comeback.
 This film was her transition into political and historical film.
 The Hurt Locker, which follows members of a bomb squad serving in the Iraq War, was Bigelow's first venture into pseudo-documentary style film, abandoning the aesthetic stylization found in Strange Days and Near Dark.
 The film utilizes the genre's tendency to use quick cuts, shaky camera, and rapid zooms.
 It also breaks with the conventional narrative structures of her previous films, following a more unorganized and experimental narrative structure.
 Her next film, Zero Dark Thirty, is widely seen as a direct extension of The Hurt Locker, going further in-depth of historical analysis and addressing issues of geopolitics and American foreign policy.
 The film was criticised for its depiction of the CIA's torture practices.

 Throughout her career, Bigelow has tended to go to extremes for her films.
 In Point Break, while filming the skydiving scene, Bigelow was on the airplane with a parachute on, as she filmed Patrick Swayze throw himself into the sky.
 During surfing scenes in the same film, she would either paddle on a longboard or lean over a nearby boat as far as possible to get shots of Keanu Reeves surfing.
 For the opening of Strange Days she controlled a crane that dropped a camera man off the edge of a tall building.
 For The Hurt Locker, Bigelow filmed in Jordan in up to 130 F heat.

+Recognition

+Time magazine named her one of the 100 most influential people in the world in 2010.

 Personal life

-Bigelow was married to director James Cameron from 1989 to 1991.
+Bigelow was married to director James Cameron from 1989 to 1991, and they have remained friends since the divorce.